blacksmithgu/obsidian-dataview/docs/docs/index.md

 # Overview

 Dataview is a live index and query engine over your personal knowledge base.
-You can **add metadata** to your notes and **query** them to list, filter, sort or group them - dataview keeps your queries always up to date and makes data aggregation a breeze.
+You can [**add metadata**](annotation/add-metadata.md) to your notes and **query** them with the [**Dataview Query Language**](queries/structure.md) to list, filter, sort or group your data.
+Dataview keeps your queries always up to date and makes data aggregation a breeze.

 You could

 - Track your sleep by recording it in daily notes, and automatically create weekly tables of your sleep schedule.